Ayan Kumar Bhunia

 sketch

 still needs to be individually produced.
-In this paper, we aim to mitigate such an upper-bound
+In this paper, we aim to mitigate such an

 on sketch data, and study whether unlabelled photos alone (of which they are many) can be